st3bie/Connect4/README.md

 Reinforcement learning model for Connect 4.

 ## Reinforcement Learning
 This project utilizes Deep Q-Learning, a reinforcement learning technique where the agent optimizes its actions by approximating the Q-value function.
-The AI is trained to predict the long-term reward for each possible action based on the current state of the board.
+The Deel Learning Model is trained to predict the long-term reward for each possible action based on the current state of the board.

 ## Model Design
 ### Layers